Siva-PythonPirates/Chennai-City-GenAIsters/README.md

 * **Google Wallet Integration:** Generate Google Wallet passes for digital receipts, shopping lists, or financial insights, creating a deeply integrated experience.
 * **Advanced Inventory Management:** Allow merchants to track stock levels, get sales analytics, and receive AI-powered suggestions for what products to restock.
 * **User & Product Reviews:** Implement a rating system for both buyers and merchants to build trust within the ecosystem.

+# For previewing the app you can download the `app-release.apk`